 The history of the Sydney Rock Oyster, our industry, farmers and our company spans thousands of years dating back to the earliest recorded Australians.
-Below is a brief snapshot of the incredible stories and events that have help the Sydney Rock Oyster become one of the world’s most sought after delicacies and together forge the East 33 story.
+Below is a brief snapshot of the incredible stories and events that have helped the Sydney Rock Oyster become one of the world’s most sought after delicacies and together forge the East 33 story.

 THE FIRST OYSTER FARMERS

 The Sydney Rock Oyster has thrived in the waterways of New South Wales for thousands of years.
-It’s original consumers were the Aboriginal People of now ‘New South Wales’.
+Its original consumers were the Aboriginal People of now ‘New South Wales’.
 The nutrient rich meat of the Sydney Rock Oyster meant that it provided much of the vitamins and nutrients required in a healthy daily diet.
 In addition to being the Sydney Rock Oyster’s original consumers the Aboriginal People pioneered many techniques now widely adopted by the aquaculture industry creating a sustainable food and an almost unlimited source of sustenance.

 SAVIOUR OF THE FIRST FLEET